egmontmika/egmontmika.com/content/blog/what-are-you-waiting-for.md

 And whatever they were lacking, the Holy Spirit provided.

-What they had learned and seen was not all they could have learned if they had stayed with Jesus for another decade, but it was good enough for a start.
+What they had learned by being with Jesus was not all they could have learned if they had stayed with him for another decade, but it was good enough for a start.

 What the Spirit needed in order to work through these people was not more education, but their willingness.